Bavfalcon9/TS-Coffee/README.md

 # TS-Coffee
-A fully featured Typescript to Java compiler.
+A fully featured Typescript to Java transpiler made with Typescript and Deno.